piratecash/pirate/src/qt/README.md

 ### cosantagui.(h/cpp)

-Represents the main window of the Cosanta UI.
+Represents the main window of the PirateCash UI.

 ### \*model.(h/cpp)